sjmayotte/route53-dynamic-dns/README.md

 ### Running Container on RHEL8 or CentOS8
 Below are steps to create a service in `systemd` to run a podman container the starts on boot.

 If SELinux is enabled on your system, you must turn on the container_manage_cgroup boolean to run containers with systemd.
+You'll need to run with `sudo`
 ```bash
 $ setsebool -P container_manage_cgroup on
 ```